-You will be required to take a post-accident drug test on the day of the injury for any significant work-related injury or any on-the-job driving accident.
+You will be required to take a post-accident drug test on the day of the injury for any significant workrelated injury or any on-the-job driving accident.

-If your responsibilities require that you drive certain types of RCMA vehicles for the purpose of carrying a specific number of children, you must be tested in accordance with the United States Department of Transportation testing rules before you are to be allowed to drive an RCMA vehicle.
+If your responsibilities require that you drive certain types of RCMA vehicles to carry a specific number of children, you must be tested in accordance with the United States Department of Transportation testing rules before you are allowed to drive an RCMA vehicle.

-The substances that will be tested for are: Amphetamines, Cannabinoids (THC), Cocaine, Opiates, and Phencyclidine (PCP).
+The substances that may be tested for include, but are not limited to: Amphetamines, Cannabinoids (THC), Cocaine, Opiates, and Phencyclidine (PCP).
 Testing for the presence of the metabolites of drugs will be conducted by the analysis of urine.

-Any employee who tests positive will be terminated immediately.
+Any employee who tests positive may be terminated immediately.
 An employee will be subject to the same consequences of a positive test if he/she refuses the screening or the test.